fenrus75/csum_partial/README.md

 cycle -- would be a 2.5 cycle cost.
 So on the back of the napkin, there is a half cycle to win by just doing all operations at 32 bit.

-In order to make this perform, we'll need to use 3 instead of 2 parallel streams of addition, which is practical once you have 10 items, With modern CPUs being able to do 4 additions per cycle, this still should not max out the CPU capability.
+In order to make this perform, we'll need to use 4 instead of 2 parallel streams of addition, which is practical once you have 10 items, With modern CPUs being able to do 4 additions per cycle, this finally reaching the full CPU capability.

 The code will then look like this: